BTS Skytrain: Third order: new four-car sets for extension operations (EMU-A2)

-To serve the Sukhumvit Line Extension (East) BTSC ordered 22 new Siemens-Bozankaya EMU four-car trains from a consortium of Siemens and Bozankaya in May 2016.
+To serve the Sukhumvit Line Extension (East) BTSC ordered 22 new Siemens four-car trains from a consortium of Siemens and Bozankaya in May 2016.

 These trains were manufactured in the Bozankaya factory in Ankara, Turkey.
-Siemens supplied bogies, traction, braking and auxiliary systems and was responsible for project management, development, construction and commissioning of the trains.
+Siemens supplied bogies, traction, braking, and auxiliary systems and was responsible for project management, development, construction, and commissioning of the trains.
 Siemens will also take on service and maintenance for 16 years.

 The first set of the new batch of rolling stock arrived in early August 2018 for testing and approval by the BTSC.
-These new trains increase capacity from 1,490 passengers per train to 1,573.
+These new trains increase capacity from 1,490 passengers per train to 1,572.
 As of the opening of the new Sukhumvit Line extension to Kheha Samut Prakan on 6 December 2018, only 3 sets of the 22 sets had been delivered.
 This resulted in a limited 10-minute frequency, shuttle service for the new extension as an interim measure until more rolling stock is delivered.
+All 22 vehicles began their operation on 5 December 2019.